antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/mmap.rst

    :synopsis: Interface to memory-mapped files for Unix and Windows.

-Memory-mapped file objects behave like both strings and like file objects.
+Memory-mapped file objects behave like both :class:`bytearray` and like :term:`file objects <file object>`.
+You can use mmap objects in most places where :class:`bytearray` are expected; for example, you can use the :mod:`re` module to search through a memory-mapped file.
+You can also change a single byte by doing ``obj[index] = 97``, or change a subsequence by assigning to a
-Unlike normal string objects, however, these are mutable.
-You can use mmap objects in most places where strings are expected; for example, you can use the :mod:`re` module to search through a memory-mapped file.
-Since they're mutable, you can change a single character by doing ``obj[index] = 'a'``, or change a substring by assigning to a slice: ``obj[i1:i2] = '...'``.
+slice: ``obj[i1:i2] = b'...'``.
 You can also read and write data starting at the current file position, and :meth:`seek` through the file to different positions.

-A memory-mapped file is created by the :class:`~mmap.mmap` constructor, which is different on Unix and on Windows.
+A memory-mapped file is created by the :class:`mmap` constructor, which is different on Unix and on Windows.
 In either case you must provide a file descriptor for a file opened for update.
 If you wish to map an existing Python file object, use its :meth:`fileno` method to obtain the correct value for the